Quality standards for diesel are notoriously broad, which means there are plenty of sub-par products out there that will not protect your machines.

 An injection stabilizer helps to prevent coking and deposits.
 As a result, injectors remain clean and freely pumping — just like a healthy heart should.

-More and more, equipment owners are buying their fuel in bulk and storing it until it’s needed.
+More and more, equipment owners are BUYING FUEL IN BULK and storing it until it’s needed.
 This can be a great strategy.
-By securing your supply, you don’t need to worry about time-consuming refills during planting and harvest.
+By securing your premium diesel fuel supply, you don’t need to worry about time-consuming fuel tank refills during planting and harvest.
 You can also stock up when demand is low to avoid the price spikes of peak season.

-The trouble is, regular no. 2 diesel has an approximate shelf life of six months.
-Over time, temperature changes, varnish and gum buildup can all degrade a fuel as it sits in storage.
+The trouble is regular no. 2 diesel has an approximate shelf life of six months.
+Over time, temperature changes, varnish and gum buildup can all cause FUEL BREAKDOWNS as it sits in storage.
 That means if a fuel isn’t used in a timely manner, it’ll go to waste.

 Unless it’s protected with a storage stabilizer, that is.
 Storage stabilizers extend a fuel’s shelf life — tolerating temperature extremes and reducing gum and varnish buildup.
 As a result, fuel can be safely stored for longer without going bad.
 What’s more, storage stabilizers can also help increase injector life and optimize fuel combustibility.